Bahadur Shah of Gujarat

 Qutb-ud-Din Bahadur Shah, born Bahadur Khan was a sultan of the Muzaffarid dynasty who reigned over the Gujarat Sultanate, a late medieval kingdom in India from 1526 to 1535 and again from 1536 to 1537.
-He ascended to throne after competing with his brothers.
+He ascended to the throne after competing with his brothers.
 He expanded his kingdom and made expeditions to help neighbouring kingdoms.
 In 1532, Gujarat came under attack of the Mughal Emperor Humayun and fell.
 Bahadur Shah regained the kingdom in 1536 but he was killed by the Portuguese on board a ship when making a deal with them.

 The army of Bahadur Shah included the Koli tribe and Abyssinians.
-The Kolis of Gujarat attacked the Humayun in the help of Bahadur Shah at the Gulf of Khambhat.
+The Kolis of Gujarat attacked Humayun in the help of Bahadur Shah at the Gulf of Khambhat.